HouzuoGuo/laitos/README.md

     "TLSCert": "/tmp/test.crt",
     "TLSKey": "/tmp/test.key",
 </pre>
-- When running as a phone number hook, to work around certain dumb phones that cannot type pipe symbol, they may use a pound sign and forward slash together to subsitute for a pipe:
+- When running as a phone number hook, to work around certain dumb phones that cannot type pipe symbol in SMS, they may use a pound sign and forward slash together (`#/`) to substitute for a pipe:
 <pre>
     "SubHashSlashForPipe": true,
 </pre>